lukaskroepfl/monitoring-nginx-proxy-companion/README.md

       - proxy-tier
 ```

-The `monitoring-nginx-proxy-companion` creates a influxdb database if necessary.
+The `monitoring-nginx-proxy-companion` creates a influxdb database on startup with the name set by `INFLUX_DB_NAME` if necessary.